noah978/AltStore-Docs/sources.md

 * For the install button
 * As a background color for the larger app listing bubble \(but this will be a lighter shade\)

+The tint color must be in the 6 character Hex format, with the '#' before the 6 characters as optional.

 **size**